ajayrakde/jobconnect/README.md

 # LokalTalent

-This project is a full stack job marketplace built with React and Express.
-Docker images are built from the included `Dockerfile` and can be deployed to Azure.
+LokalTalent is a full stack job marketplace with a Vite-based React client and Express API.
+Docker images built from the included Dockerfile can be deployed to Azure.

 ## Quick Start